edribeirojunior/cookbooks-teste/openssl/README.md

 Requirements
 ------------

 The `random_password` mixin works on any platform with the Ruby SecureRandom module.
-This module are already included with Chef.
+This module is already included with Chef.

-The `openssl_x509` and 'openssl_dhparam' lwrps work on any platform with the OpenSSL Ruby bindings installed.
+The `openssl_x509`, `openssl_rsa_key` and `openssl_dhparam` LWRPs work on any platform with the OpenSSL Ruby bindings installed.
 These bindings are already included with Chef.

 The `upgrade` recipe has been tested on the following platforms: